UNSDSN-Youth/sdg-zone/content/action/get-involved-on-campus.md

 If your university is an SDSN member, you could reach out to your institution's leadership, and see if there are areas for students to help.
-A full list of SDSN member institutions in alphabetical order can be found at: {{< external-links src="http://unsdsn.org/what-we-do/national-and-regional-networks/members/" text="http://unsdsn.org/what-we-do/national-and-regional-networks/members/)" >}}.
+A full list of SDSN member institutions in alphabetical order can be found at: {{< external-links src="http://unsdsn.org/what-we-do/national-and-regional-networks/members/" text="(http://unsdsn.org/what-we-do/national-and-regional-networks/members/)" >}}.

 Your university isn't a part of SDSN?
 No problem.
 Why not write to your university's leadership and see if they'd be interested to join?
-Membership is free - more information about membership, and how to apply, can be found here: {{< external-links src="http://unsdsn.org/get-involved/join-the-sdsn/" text="http://unsdsn.org/get-involved/join-the-sdsn/)" >}}.
+Membership is free - more information about membership, and how to apply, can be found here: {{< external-links src="http://unsdsn.org/get-involved/join-the-sdsn/" text="(http://unsdsn.org/get-involved/join-the-sdsn/)" >}}.

 {{< padding >}}
 {{< padding >}}
-**SDG Students Program** -- changing the world starts on your campus with you
+**SDG Students Program** -- Changing the world starts on your campus with you
 {{< padding >}}
 {{< padding >}}